hoangduytran/blender-manual/manual/editors/outliner/interface.rst

 The editors header has a select menu that let you filter what the Outliner should show.
 It helps to narrow the list of objects so that you can find things quickly and easily.

-Scenes
+:Scenes:
    Shows *everything* the *Outliner* can display (in all scenes, all view layers, etc.).

-View Layer
+:View Layer:
    Shows all the collections and objects in the current view layer.

-Video Sequencer
+:Video Sequencer:
    Lists data, images and videos, that are used by the :doc:`Video Sequencer </video_editing/index>`.

-Blender File
+:Blender File:
    Lists all data in the current blend-file.

-Data API
+:Data API:
    Lists every :doc:`data-block </files/data_blocks>` along with any properties that they might have.

-.. _bpy.types.SpaceOutliner.lib_override_view_mode:

-Library Overrides
+:Library Overrides:
    Display library override data in the current blend-file.
 Separated further into two view modes:

+   .. _bpy.types.SpaceOutliner.lib_override_view_mode:

+   Library Overrides Display Mode
       :Properties:
          Display data-blocks with overridden properties.
 The overridden properties are listed together with widgets to modify the value of the properties.
       :Hierarchies:
          Visualize the hierarchical dependencies between data-blocks with library overrides.
 For example, to create a library override of a mesh used by an object inside of a linked collection, Blender automatically creates (disabled) library overrides for the object and the collection, resulting in a collection > object > mesh library override hierarchy.

       .. _bpy.ops.ed.lib_id_override_editable_toggle:

    This library override view mode has a column on the right side of the editor to toggle if the library is editable or not.

-Orphan Data
+:Unused Data:
-   Lists :doc:`data-blocks </files/data_blocks>`
+   Lists :doc:`data-blocks </files/data_blocks>` and other data
-   which are unused and/or will be lost when the file is reloaded.
+   that are unused and/or will be lost when the file is reloaded.
    It includes data-blocks which have only a fake user.
-You can add/remove Fake User by clicking on cross/tick icon in the right side of the Outliner editor.
+You can add/remove the Fake User by clicking on cross/tick icon on the right side of the Outliner editor.

 .. _bpy.types.SpaceOutliner.filter_text: